 6. Pack Blankets and Hoodies

 Airplanes get so cold and children’s little bodies get cold even faster.
 Even if we are going from a warm destination to a warm destination like we were last summer, I always pack a small blanket and a lightweight hoodie jacket for my kids.
-We always use them and I lucked out that my son’s blanket was in his lap when he started getting motion sick on the plane.
+I lucked out that my son’s blanket was in his lap when he started getting motion sick on the plane.
 I was able to use his blanket to keep his sickness from making an even bigger mess than it already was.

 7. Make Your Kids Use the Restroom

 Big Mistake.
 About 5 minutes before we landed, she started dancing around in the seat telling me how badly she had to go.
 I knew we would get yelled at if we got up during the descent.
 To make matters worse, my son was asleep.
 When the plane landed, we had to leave our stuff and race to the front of the plane so she could use the bathroom.
 As soon as those no seatbelt signs went off, I ran from row 9 with my daughter and my sleeping son to the front bathroom.
-Next, I had to swim upstream against all the people getting off the plane to get our stuff so we could make our transfer.
+We were forced to swim upstream against all the people getting off the plane to get our stuff so we could make our transfer.
 Talk about stressful!

 8. Pack Plenty of Entertainment